RFI in Shack

-coaxial and balanced lines both have equal and opposite currents in each conductor perfectly unbalanced lines have zero electrical field (voltage) outside the line to space or "ground" perfectly balanced lines have equal and opposite electric fields to space around the line or coupling to "ground".
+coaxial and balanced lines both have equal and opposite currents in each conductor perfectly unbalanced lines have zero electrical field (voltage) outside the line fringing to space, other objects, or to "ground" perfectly balanced lines have equal and opposite electric fields fringing out to space around the line or coupling to "ground".
 These fields, for all practical purposes, vanish several conductor spacing's from the line